Larry O'Brien Championship Trophy: History

+Use in NBA Finals

+From the 2004–05 to 2008–09 season, the NBA used a painted version of the O'Brien trophy on the center of the court during the NBA Finals.
+The trophy was featured for the 2005, 2006, 2007, 2008, and 2009 NBA Finals before being removed, with players citing the slipperiness of the trophy and other decals.

+In 2025, after significant public backlash for the O'Brien trophy missing at center court during the 2025 NBA Finals and use of a digital hologram of the trophy, NBA commissioner Adam Silver announced the return of the O'Brien trophy at center court, alongside the Finals script logo, with its official return being the 2026 NBA Finals.

 Description

 The trophy is two feet tall and is made of 15.5 pounds of sterling silver and vermeil with a 24 karat gold overlay.
 The basketball depicted on top is the same size as a real basketball.
-The trophy is manufactured by Tiffany & Co.
+The trophy was designed by artist Victor Solomon for the NBA's 75th anniversary season and is manufactured by Tiffany & Co.
 The championship team maintains permanent possession of the trophy (although one exception exists, as described below).
 The year and winning team names are engraved on the trophies, and are often prominently displayed in the winning team's arena.

-After the sale of the Houston Rockets from Leslie Alexander to Tilman Fertitta in late 2017, Alexander maintained the ownership of the team's 1993-94 and 1994-95 trophies as mementos of his ownership.
-Thus, the team commissioned Tiffany to create replica versions of both Larry O'Brien trophies (and replacing the 1993-94 trophy, which was unexpectedly dropped and dented by reserve center Richard Petruška during the celebration), which were publicly unveiled on September 20, 2018.
+After the sale of the Houston Rockets from Leslie Alexander to Tilman Fertitta in late 2017, Alexander maintained the ownership of the team's 1993–94 and 1994–95 trophies as mementos of his ownership.
+Thus, the team commissioned Tiffany to create replica versions of both Larry O'Brien trophies (and replacing the 1993–94 trophy, which was unexpectedly dropped and dented by reserve center Richard Petruška during the celebration), which were publicly unveiled on September 20, 2018.